adejoux/nmon2influxdb/docs/content/configuration/file.md

 stats_host=""
 {{< /highlight >}}

-If you are always queryin the same host or applying the same timframe to your queries you can setup here this values.
+If you are always querying the same host or applying the same timeframe to your queries you can setup here this values.

 ##data retention